ubuntu-mate/ubuntu-mate.org/blog/20151022-ubuntu-mate-wily-final-release.md

 Here's what changed in Ubuntu MATE 15.10 since Beta 2.

-  * Fixed `udate-manager -d` and `do-release-upgrade -d` to upgrade from Ubuntu MATE 15.04 to Ubuntu MATE 15.10.
+  * Fixed `update-manager` and `do-release-upgrade` to upgrade from Ubuntu MATE 15.04 to Ubuntu MATE 15.10.
   * Fixed the openSUSE panel layout, GNOME Main Menu no longer crashes.
   * Fixed `ubi-timezone` error in Ubiquity.
   * Fixed Caja undelete, which was causing Caja to crash or fail to undelete.